 HOW CAN YOU KNOW IF YOU ARE A VICTIM OF MEDICAL MALPRACTICE?

 If you believe that your own kidney disease has been misdiagnosed or that you have not received the proper treatment for CKD, discuss your situation promptly with an experienced medical malpractice attorney.
 Medical malpractice is the violation of the “reasonable standard of care” provided by most doctors, but it’s often difficult for the average person to know if he or she has been a medical malpractice victim.
-An experienced medical malpractice lawyer can review your case, provide candid legal advice, and explain your options, which may include a medical malpractice lawsuit.
+An experienced kidney diseases lawyer can review your case, provide candid legal advice, and explain your options, which may include a medical malpractice lawsuit.

 The exact formula for determining a patient’s GFR – for those who are mathematically inclined – is 140 minus the patient’s age in years, times the patient’s weight in kilograms (or times 0.85 for women), divided by 72 times the creatinine level in milligrams per deciliter (or mg/dL).
 The lower the GFR number, the more inefficient the kidney function.